 The weather at Baga is warm throughout the year.
 Temperatures rarely reach more than 33 degrees Celsius (91 degrees Fahrenheit) during the day or drop below 20 degrees Celsius (68 degrees Fahrenheit) at night.
 Some winter nights can get a bit chilly from December to February though.
 Baga receives rain from the southwest monsoon from June to August.
 The beach huts close during this time, although many nightspots remain open.
 The tourist season kicks off in late October, and starts slowing down around March.

 Water sports are a huge attraction.
 You can go para sailing for around $25, wake boarding for $15, windsurfing for $10, kite surfing for $45, or take a ride on a jet ski for $12.
 Dolphin spotting trips are on offer for around $8 per person, and island trips for $35.
 However, many people are simply content lazing on the sun lounges in front of the beach shacks all day and feasting on a steady supply of food, beer, and cocktails.
 Mackie's Saturday Night Bazaar is located by the river in Baga.
-The Wednesday flea market at Anjuna Beach and Saturday night market at Arpora are both close by, and will satisfy even the best shopaholics.
+The Wednesday flea market at Anjuna Beach and Saturday night market at Arpora are both close by as well, and will satisfy even the best shopaholics.

 The Ronil Beach Resort has double rooms for $85 per night and is centrally located, five minutes walk from the beach.
 The Colonia Santa Maria is a bit more upmarket and has cottages leading to the beach for $100.
 Baga also has some great boutique hotels.
 The best are Casa Baga, located right near the heart of the action, and Baia Do Sol is another similarly priced boutique hotel with a wonderful location on the river front.
 Rates start from $130 and $45 per night for a double respectively.
 A very popular budget choice is the relaxed Alidia Beach Cottages (email:firstname.lastname@example.org), which fronts onto the beach.
 Expect to pay around $20 onwards for a room.